The mention-density model: how AI search actually cites mid-market e-commerce brands

 - Implement schema as a hygiene baseline - it helps retrieval-time parsing, but don't treat it as a citation lever.

 In that order.
-Most GEO tools have the order inverted.
+Most GEO tools, ours historically included, have the order inverted.

 Three secondary findings